tinchodeluca/Firmw-challenge-DRX/README.md

 ****
 ## Main Firmware

-The tasks are implemented by priority and it was defined to use two of them:
+The tasks were implemented by priority and it was defined to use two of them:
 * The task 'tsk_Flash_Read'

   *Task to read the ids stored on the flash card and send them via UART.*

 * The task 'tsk_Store_Data'

   *Task to receive data and store it to the flash memory.*
 ###  Event Synchronization
 * A semaphore is used to release the task that gets the sensor data, this semaphore is released by an interrupt routine every second.
 * A queue is used to send the ID required by the uart to the corresponding task reading from the flash memory.